plasmicapp/plasmic/@plasmicapp/loader/README.npm.md

 const plasmic = require("@plasmicapp/loader/next");

 const withPlasmic = plasmic({
-  dir: __dirname, // The root directory of your project.
   projects: ["projectid", "projectid@>0"], // An array of project to sync.
-  watch: false // (optional) Automatically sync your unversioned projects as you make changes in the studio.
-Defaults to `true` during development.
 });

 module.exports = withPlasmic({